In this guide we’ll look at the best stud finders for the UK market.

 A stud finder is a small, handheld device that can be used to detect items that are hidden behind plaster or plasterboard or above ceilings or under floors.
 More advanced scanners, such as the ones in this review, have multiple modes that detect studs, live AC wiring, non-ferrous metal (such as copper pipe) and ferrous metal (such as steel reinforcement bars).

-In general, a stud finder can detect wood or metal studs to a depth of up to 38mm.
+The best wall scanners can detect wood or metal studs to a depth of up to 38mm.
 The scanner can also detect live wires up to a depth of 50- 60 mm.
-The actual depth a stud finders can detect will depend on the technology used in each particular model so you should check your user guide.
+The actual depth a stud finder varies between models, so check your user manual.